frederic-mahe/pairdist/README.md

 python pairdist.py -h
 ```

-Given an input file in FASTA format, the program is called as:
+Given an input file in FASTA format (aligned sequences or not), the
+program is called as:

 ```
 python pairdist.py -i sequences.fas